The-Academic-Observatory/observatory-platform/docs/tutorials/telescope_prog_stream.md

 The `StreamTelescope` is a `Telescope` specialisation that deals with cases where there is an initial snapshot release of the entire dataset, followed by incremental updates.
 The StreamTelescope outputs a main table that is a live snapshot of the current dataset, with all the updates reconciled.
 Once the changes are merged, there is no way to rollback changes without recreating the table.

-Examples of stream telescopes found in the Academic Observatory include:
+Examples of stream telescopes found in the Academic Observatory include OAPEN Metadata, DOAB, and Crossref Events.
-- OAPEN Metadata,
-- DOAB,
-- Crossref Events.

 ## StreamRelease class